James Henry Howe

 Sources

-1 years on the Eastern District of Wisconsin.
-Data last verified 2026-06-28.
+1 year on the U.S. District Court for the Eastern District of Wisconsin.
+Data as of 2026-08-10.
 Informational only; verify against the primary source before relying.
 Not a consumer report (FCRA).